MegaBitmap/PS2-SNL/README.md

 ## HDD, HDL, ILINK, MMCE, MX4, or USB Setup:

-Download the latest release of SimpleNeutrinoLoader (SNL-Full-v1.0.0.0.zip).
+Download the latest release of SimpleNeutrinoLoader (SNL-Full) from [here](https://github.com/MegaBitmap/PS2-SNL/releases).
 Extract then copy the Enceladus and SimpleNeutrinoLoader folders onto a PS2 memory card with LaunchELF.
 If using psuInstall, copy the psu files then psuPaste onto the memory card.
 The Enceladus and SimpleNeutrinoLoader folder should be placed in the root directory.